syin2013/RustLab/lab1/README.md

 - Also after each round output your remaining stamina, and your brother's remaining explosions.

 &nbsp;&nbsp;&nbsp; Once either you are out of stamina or your brother is out of explosions the contest is over.
 Print the winner followed by 'Time for dinner!'

+## Advice:
+- This exercise can be completed with sections Chapters 1-9 of [The Rust book](https://doc.rust-lang.org/book/).
+Though you could just use math to calculate all the results of this it's much more fun to over-engineer this!
+Try using structs, enums and options to represent the state of the game.
+For example, you could represent the forest as a struct, or a vector of a vector of enums.
+Feel free to really go crazy with this!
+- Here is the documentation for the rand crate you need to use: [docs.rs/rand](https://docs.rs/rand/latest/rand/).
+- There rules are not "rules" so much as "guidelines".
+If you encounter a case that is ambiguous feel free to make up your own rule.
+- Ask other people for help and feedback